blbadger/blbadger.github.io/memory-models.md

 ![memory decoder architectures](/deep-learning/memory_encoder_options.png)

 When we test the use of these three methods on FineMath 4+ data using a masked mixer decoder as our causal language model, we find that in general they are similarly efficient to train with the embedding concatenation method obtaining a slightly lower loss than embeddings combination or token concatenation.

 ![memory decoder performances](/deep-learning/decoder_options.png)

-One may expect for a transformer decoder to be somewhat more effective
+One may expect for a transformer decoder to exhibit more training efficiency if given a token concatenation relative to embedding concatenation or combination, and indeed this is what we find (this time applied to the FineWeb-edu dataset):

 ![memory decoder performances](/deep-learning/transformer_memory_fig.png)

+It appears from the above results that transformers are relatively invariant to how exactly the encoder's embedding is introduced among these three methods, so for text compression purposes we will use them interchangeably.

 Can adding an encoder's embedding lead to increased compression?
 To answer this we first need to know how large our embeddings are (particularly how many bytes they require) and then we can convert this to a bits-per-byte value.
 Suppose one trains an embedding-augmented causal model where the embedding is of dimension $n_p$, each parameter being stored using $b_p$ bits, for a context window of size $n_{ctx}$ and $L_b / L_t$ bytes of input text per token.
 Then we can calculate the bits per byte required to store this embedding (amortized over the input) as previously via